 For Elena, her first level nodes are: • Myself • My team • Business impact • Relationships with other Engineering Managers • Technical excellence of my team’s products

 Next, you can work on expanding your mind map.
-Breaking down each node will allow you to take a deeper look at where your skill gaps are and will also help you visualize the breadth of your responsibilities.
+Break down each node, and take a deeper look at your skills.
+Where are you doing well?
+What are the gaps?

-Continue to narrow down your nodes as needed.
-After you have narrowed all nodes down further, you can begin to assess how things are going and where there are areas for growth.
+After you have expanded all the nodes, you can begin to assess how things are going and where there are areas for growth.

 Take a look at your final nodes and evaluate your confidence in each responsibility on a scale of 1 to 10.
-Then ask yourself, “What can support me to keep this area successful?”
-The answer to this question may be:
+Then ask yourself, “What can support me so I can stay successful?”
+The answer may be:

 • Processes • Tools • Techniques • Questions • People/Mentors

-Jot down each support element next to the node.
-You may even notice gaps for some of your nodes—these are great places to ask yourself how you can learn more and find new sources of support.
-Come back to add to your mind map over time as you learn about new ways to grow!
+Jot that down next to the node.
+Are there gaps?
+Ask yourself how you can find new sources of support.
+Add those to your mind map over time as you learn about new ways to grow!

-You should now have a wide overview of all of your responsibilities and processes.
-For any areas you rated below a 6, ask yourself, “What next steps can I take to get more support?”
+You should now have a broad overview of all of your responsibilities and processes.
+For any areas you rated below a 6, ask yourself, “What are the next steps I can take to get more support?”

-Your mind map can also be a great way to support your team.
-In a 1:1 you could ask each team member to do this mind map exercise.
-Then, you can have a look at where you overlap, how best you can support them, and where you might need to outsource support in areas where there are gaps.
+Your mind map can also help you support your team.
+You could ask each team member to do the mind map exercise in a 1:1.
+Then have a look at where you and your team member overlap, how you can support them, and where you might want to outsource support for their growth.